fleetdm/fleet/docs/Using Fleet/GitOps.md

 The `mdm` section lets you enable MDM features in Fleet.

-- `apple_bm_default_team` - is name of the team that macOS hosts in Apple Business Manager automatically enroll to when they're first setup.
-If empty, hosts will enroll to "No team" (default: empty).
+- `apple_bm_default_team` - is name of the team that macOS hosts in Apple Business Manager automatically enroll to when they're first set up.
+If empty, hosts will enroll to "No team" (default: `""`).

 ##### Example